-It's a shift away from an annual or six-monthly performance review and towards more agile performance management.
+It's a shift away from an annual or six-monthly performance review and towards a more agile performance management approach.

-The traditional, typically annual or b-annual appraisal process is seemingly being replaced by a more on-going, flexible way of managing performance.
+The traditional, typically annual or bi-annual appraisal process is being replaced by a more on-going and flexible way of managing performance.
 To make this shift change successful, we think that there are nine fundamental ‘must haves’ - and you can read about these in our article.

-So, why this shift in performance management?
-Why is it often now seen as an outdated, time-consuming process that is no longer fit for purpose?
+So, why it there this shift in approach to performance review?
+Why is annual performance appraisal now seen as an outdated, time-consuming process that is no longer fit for purpose?

 Part of the reason is the backlash to forced rankings and bell-curves.
 Critics say that forced ranking and the associated moderation process inhibits teamwork, stifles creativity and can be very demotivating for genuinely high performing employees when they’re forced into the average category.

-But also there’s a growing need to accommodate a more fluid approach to work in which objectives and goals change and a six-monthly review just is too distant.
-What is required is a more on-going, continuous performance update.
+There’s a growing need to accommodate a more fluid approach to work in which objectives and goals change and in which a six-monthly review is just too distant.
+What is required is a more on-going, continuous performance review process.

-There is also a stronger demand from employees for greater involvement in setting and achieving objectives and a drive to increased ownership and engagement.
-Regular performance conversations and an easy-to-update progress tool helps in this.
+There's a stronger demand from employees for greater involvement in setting and achieving objectives and a drive to increased ownership and engagement.
+Regular performance conversations and an easy-to-update agile performance management tool helps in this.